Carrying a Burden of Guilt

 Subhash looked at me and said “Sir, if you want him to be marched up now, you need to change into uniform.

-Give me five minutes and I will be back,” I said, and walked into the bedroom space of the Caravan and changed into a uniform.
+Give me five minutes and I will be back,” I said, and walked into the bedroom space of the Caravan and changed into uniform.

 The Havildar was duly reprimanded for his minor offence.
 It had a great impact on the soldiers – not because it was the first punishment I awarded, but more because the recipient was a Havildar Clerk.